xulongjun/Documentation/GitFlow/DevDuty.md

 # 2. Bug in production

 ## 2.1.
-Create local fix branch for a bug correction.
+Create a local fix branch for a bug correction.

 When you have a new fix to correct, you need to create a new branch from the master branch.
 In Visual Studio :